Code-Institute-Submissions/content-karma/README.md

     <div align="center"><img src="assets/images/readme-feature-services.png"></div>
     <ul>
       <li>Displays the core services offered by the business in a concise way.</li>
-      <li>Imaginary used to compliment the wording and provide further context for sighted visitors.</li>
+      <li>Imagery used to compliment the wording and provide further context for sighted visitors.</li>
-      <li>Link at the bottom of the section to a page which shows a video of why content marketing is important for businesses.</li>
+      <li>Link at the bottom of the section to a page which shows a video explaining why content marketing is important for their business.</li>
     </ul>

   - Why Invest Page